eduardovra/eduardovra.github.io/_drafts/writing-a-python-web-server-from-scratch-part-2-websocket.markdown

 ### Extending the server to handle WebSockets

+With this brief introduction of how the protocol works, let's get into the server implementation.
+I'm going to show some snippets of the source code to demonstrate the general outline of the solution.

 The first thing the server needs to do, upon receiving a connection request, is to determine its type.
+It can be either a regular HTTP request or a Weboscket connection.
 This can be done by inspecting the headers section, as described earlier.

 ```python
 async def build_scope(reader):